AntiSlopAntiSlop

 If the tool only borrows vocabulary but misses your pacing, level of detail, and argument style, it has not learned your voice.
 It has learned your noun set.

-If your team is already fighting that problem, start with our breakdown of why AI content sounds generic and the editing framework in how to humanize AI content.
-Those two issues explain why a lot of "good" AI copy still underperforms with real readers.
+If your team is already fighting that problem, start with our breakdown of why AI content sounds generic, the editing framework in how to humanize AI content, our argument that workflow architecture beats tool count, and the ranking diagnosis in why AI content ranks on page 5.
+Together, those pieces explain why a lot of "good" AI copy still underperforms with real readers.

 The best AI copywriting tool for different buyer types